jmguru/vault-config/README.md

 ## Introduction
-In this document, we will quickly setup a stateful Vault server then install the Vault secrets operator.
+In this document, we will help you quickly setup a stateful Vault server then install the Vault secrets operator.
 We will also create an example of implementing the Vault secrets operator.

 ## Install Vault
 This vault is non-dev, stateful with storage.